 - 6.33 A range of survey methods may be applied depending on the nature of the archaeology encountered, including survey by hand, by total station, real-time kinematic global navigation satellite system (RTK GNSS), or photogrammetry.
-All measured survey will be undertaken in accordance with relevant guidelines. - 6.34 Hand-drawn and digital surveys will be annotated in the field to produce interpretative drawings with relevant context numbers and boundaries between features. - 6.35 A drawing register will be maintained, recording the scale, location, date, subject, levels, and surveyor. - 6.36 The extent of the excavated areas and archaeological features will be recorded in plan at an appropriate scale (1:500, 1:1250 or at most 1:2500), including the position of section lines, and tied into the National Grid. - 6.37 All archaeological features will be drawn in plan and section at an appropriate scale (no less detailed than 1:50 for plans and 1:20 for sections) with Ordnance Datum heights on each drawing.
-At least one representative long section of each trench or trial pit will be drawn.
-Detailed plans will be made of key features and section, or elevation drawings provided of cut features and upstanding structures as appropriate.
+All measured survey will be undertaken in accordance with relevant guidelines.22 - 6.34 Hand-drawn and digital surveys will be annotated in the field to produce interpretative drawings with relevant context numbers and boundaries between features. - 6.35 A drawing register will be maintained, recording the scale, location, date, subject, levels, and surveyor. - 6.36 The extent of the excavated areas and archaeological features will be recorded in plan at an appropriate scale (1:500, 1:1250 or at most 1:2500), including the position of section lines, and tied into the National Grid. - 6.37 All archaeological features will be drawn in plan and section at an appropriate scale (no less detailed than 1:50 for plans and 1:20 for sections) with Ordnance Datum heights on each drawing.
+At least one representative long section of each trench or trial pit will be drawn, from ground surface.